KirstieJane/CompEnv-PairedExample-2/README.md

 ## Questions

 * What's different between these two branches?
-* What is the difference in the code?
+* What is the difference in the analysis?
+* How do these differences arise?

 ## Acknowledgements